ijjorama/docker.github.io/config/containers/logging/configure.md

 ```

 If the logging driver has configurable options, you can set them in the
-`daemon.json` file as a JSON array with the key `log-opts`.
+`daemon.json` file as a JSON dictionary with the key `log-opts`.
 The following
 example sets two configurable options on the `json-file` logging driver:

 ```json